How To Run Employment Background Checks

 What is an employment background check?

-An employment background check is the process of searching public records and databases, and accessing other sources, to gather and verify information about an individual.
 The information reported in a background check will vary depending on the purpose of the screening, but can help you learn more about a candidate’s professional and personal history beyond their job application or resume.
-Conducting a background check for employment helps evaluate a candidate’s qualifications, make more informed hiring decisions, and mitigate risk.
+Conducting a background check for employment helps hiring teams evaluate a candidate’s qualifications, make more informed hiring decisions, and mitigate risk.
 When hiring for regulated positions, it may be necessary to conduct an employment background check to comply with federal, state, or local laws.

-Why do employers run pre-employment background checks?
+Why do employers run background checks?

 Here are some common types of employment background checks and what may be reported: